 - Paralysis

-- Check the hill before you enjoy the ride.
+- Check the hill before you sled.
 Snow may hide objects that cause harm to sledders.
-Assess the hill for any obstructions such as holes, branches, rocks, poles, fences or trees to keep all sledders safe.
+Assess the hill for any obstructions such as holes, branches, rocks, poles, fences or trees to maintain a safe sled environment.
+It is also important to inspect the steepness of the hill and make sure you have enough of a flat surface at the bottom to come to a safe stop.

 - Check your sleds before hitting the slopes.
 Just like any product, sleds may break over time.
 Make sure they are in proper working order before sledding by observing for cracks, missing ropes or other broken pieces.